raymonelina/demo-transformer/README.md

 - Relative positional encoding for better handling of variable-length sequences
 - Gradient checkpointing for memory-efficient training of large models
 - Debug mode for printing tensor shapes and values during execution
+- Visualization tools for attention weights and embeddings

 ## Installation